saamauro92/maids-are-more-expensive-on-sundays/README.md

 # Maids are more expensive on Sundays

-**Maids Are More Expensive On Sundays** is a landing page for every **book lover** interested to know more and where to purchase the novel written **by Alicia I Ciocca "Maids are more expensive on Sundays"**
+**Maids Are More Expensive On Sundays** is a landing page for every **book lover** interested  in knowing more and where to purchase the novel written **by Alicia I Ciocca "Maids are more expensive on Sundays"**

-Maids Are More Expensive On Sundays landing page offers an **introduction of the book, a link to get the book on Amazon, an author biography as well as a contact form** to get in touch with the author or give a comment about the book.
+Maids Are More Expensive On Sundays landing page offers an **introduction of the book, a link to get the book on Amazon, an author biography, as well as a contact form** to get in touch with the author or give a comment about the book.